elkingarcia11/aqua/README.md

 ### Development

 1. Run the development server: `npm run dev` or `yarn dev`
-2. Open your browser and go to http://localhost:3000 to see the result.
+2. Open your browser and navigate to http://localhost:3000 to see the result.

 ### Production